x

 According to the Office of the Attorney General, Fort Myer Construction Company has been discharging contaminated runoff since at least 2015.

-WASHINGTON — One of the DMV’s largest road paving and infrastructure construction companies is being sued for illegally polluting D.C.’s stormwater system, Attorney General Brian Schwalb announced Thursday.
+WASHINGTON — One of the DMV’s largest road paving and infrastructure construction companies is being sued for illegally polluting D.C.’s stormwater system and repeatedly defying orders to stop for nearly nine years, Attorney General Brian Schwalb announced Thursday.

 Fort Myer did not have a permit to discharge under the federal Environmental Protection Agency’s Multi-Sector General Permit program.
 According to a press release, D.C.’s Department of Energy and the Environment inspected the Fort Myer facility multiple times over the following eight years, repeatedly giving the company notices of infractions, warnings and directive orders to apply for the correct permits.